 What is Universal Medical Equipment email virus?

-This email is disguised as a letter from a company named Universal Medical Equipment.
-Its main purpose is to trick recipients into opening the malicious attachment named "Medical Equipment Order.xlsx" (its name may vary) that supposedly contains items that the aforementioned company intends to purchase from them.
-As mentioned in the first paragraph, the file attached to this malsmap email is designed to distribute/install FormBook.
+This email is disguised as a message from a company named Universal Medical Equipment.
+Its main purpose is to trick recipients into opening the malicious attachment named "Medical Equipment Order.xlsx" (its name may vary), which supposedly contains items that the company intends to purchase from them.

-FormBook is a piece of malware that can be used to log keystrokes (record keyboard input), take screenshots, collect data saved on system clipboard, steal logins/passwords saved browsers and some other personal, sensitive information.
-Also, this malware can execute commands that it received via C2 (Command and Control) server.
-Therefore, victims of FormBook may lose access to various accounts, suffer monetary loss, have their computers infected with other malware, become victims of identity theft and/or encounter other serious issues related to privacy, browsing safety.
+This malware can also execute commands received via a Command and Control (C2) server.
+Therefore, victims of FormBook might lose access to various accounts, suffer monetary loss, have their computers infected with other malware, become victims of identity theft, and encounter other serious issues related to privacy and browsing safety.

 |Threat Type||Trojan, password-stealing virus, banking malware, spyware.|